gicodes/afro-fashion/README.md

 # Afro Fashion

-- is a react application designed for e-commerce: Africa's original fashion marketplace.
+- is an e-commerce application: Africa's original fashion marketplace.
-- This app is built on React.JS & Node.JS, npm v18, Bootstrap, custom sass, material ui, firebase/ firestore and paystack (pending)
+- This app is built on React.js,Bootstrap & custom sass, firebase,paystack (pending).
-- This app is deployed on netlify - https://afrofashionng.netlify.app/
+- This app runs on npm v18, and is deployed on netlify @https://afrofashionng.netlify.app/

 ## How to Start App